ahmedeisa22/Kalbonyan-Elmarsos/Linkedin/Object Oriented Design/readme.md

 **Inheritance:**
 * base a new object or class on a exsiting one.
-* linherit the exsiting attributes and methods.
+* inherit the exsiting attributes and methods.
 * Great form of code reuse.

 super, parent , base = the top classes